htmfilho/htmfilho.github.io/_posts/2014/2014-08-17-alberge-de-la-ferme-wine-choices-for-dinner.md

 categories: experiences culinary europe family trip
 ---

-I never had the opportunity to write about the experience at <a href="http://www.aubergedelaferme.com" target="_blank">Auberge de la Ferme</a>.
+I never had the opportunity to write about the experience at [Auberge de la Ferme](http://www.aubergedelaferme.com).
 I will do it in another opportunity because now I just want to share our wine choices for dinner.
 They have an extensive selection of wines in a big cave and every time we go there we spend a lot of time choosing the right one, hoping it is good enough for the occasion.

 This time we made a very good choice at a good price.
 They are: